Transitions Abroad Home.

 Staying Safe While Traveling Abroad With Your Family

-Protect Your Kids Without Stifling Them
+Protect Your Kids Overseas Without Stifling Them

 If Your Child Gets Lost

-Of course it’s nearly impossible to remain calm when you’re child is missing, so when you do eventually find your lost son or daughter playing happily with a new puppy two doors down or inside a nearby restaurant laughing with the owner, smile and be gracious and try not to have a nervous breakdown right there.
+Of course, it's nearly impossible to remain calm when you're child is missing, so when you do eventually find your lost son or daughter playing happily with a new puppy two doors down or inside a nearby restaurant laughing with the owner, smile and be gracious and try not to have a nervous breakdown right there.
 Go to a cafe, order your kids some ice cream, order a glass of wine for yourself, and do some deep breathing.
 Hug your kids and tell them how much you love them.
-And then go over all the safety rules with them yet again.
+Then, go over all the safety rules with them yet again.

-Empower Your Children Rather Than Scaring Them
+Empower Your Children Overseas Rather Than Scaring Them

-Being Safe and Being Open—Finding the Balance
+Being Safe and Being Open Overseas — Finding the Balance

-More by the Author
+More by Elisa Bernick

 Schooling Abroad: How to Make the Best Choice for Your Children